Easy Ideas for Creating a Simple Fall Tablescape

 It was placed very casually in the center of the table and an old carpenter’s box I have was my centerpiece focal point.

 Then, I started adding dried stems, leaves, corn husks, bleached pinecones and gourds that I already had.
-Some of the dried stems were part of an old floral arrangement.

 I just took it apart, which was a nice way to repurpose and create a new look.